accountuser123/learnkenshi/README.md

 # learnkenshi
 ## Intro
-LearnKenshi explains the basics of Kenshi, an RPG.
+LearnKenshi explains the basics of Kenshi, an open-world Sandbox survival rpg.